nwg-piotr/nwg-drawer/README.md

 - go 1.16 (just to build)
 - gtk3
 - gtk-layer-shell
+- xdg-utils

 Optional (recommended):

 - thunar
 - alacritty

-You may use another file manager and terminal emulator (see command line arguments), but for now the program has only been tested with the two mentioned above.
+You may use another file manager and terminal emulator (see command line arguments), but mentioned above have been confirmed to work well with the program.
+Also see [Files](https://github.com/nwg-piotr/nwg-drawer/tree/files#files).

 ### Steps